Muggsy Bogues: Personal life

 Bogues met his wife, Kim, in 1984 at a Dunbar High School alumni game.
 They had a daughter, Brittney, in 1987, were married in 1989 and had a son, Ty, in 1991.
 Bogues also had a daughter named Tyisha from an earlier relationship when he was 17 years old.
 Bogues and his wife separated in 1995 and divorced in 1997 with Kim retaining physical custody of their children.

+Bogues met Sharon Smith at Dell Curry's retirement party in 2003 and the couple dated for five years before Smith died of breast cancer in July 2008.

-The couple remarried in 2015.
+Bogues remarried his ex-wife, Kim, in 2015.

 On June 21, 1991, Bogues and Hornets teammate Dell Curry appeared in a Minor League Baseball game for the Gastonia Rangers of the South Atlantic League.
 George Shinn, as owner of both teams, arranged the publicity stunt.
 Bogues and Curry were scheduled to play the entire nine-inning game but it was shortened by rain.
 Bogues played second base and was hitless in both of his at bats.

 In August 1993, Bogues's father died in Baltimore of pneumonia.
 He had been released early from prison but had resumed using drugs, often with Bogues's brother, Chuckie.

 In 1995, Bogues moved his oldest brother, Chuckie, into his home to help him battle drug addiction while Bogues himself rehabbed from knee surgery.
 As of February 2019, Chuckie was still living with Bogues and had not used hard drugs in 23 years.

 When Bogues left Wake Forest in 1987, he was 19 credits short of a degree.
 In 1996, he returned to Wake Forest to take summer courses to complete his degree.
 He finished his classes by correspondence and received a Bachelor of Arts in Speech Communications in May 1998.

 Bogues's sister, Sherron, worked for the Baltimore Department of Recreation and Parks for 32 years until her death from cancer at age 55 in 2015.
 Baltimore Mayor Stephanie Rawlings-Blake named June 27 "Sherron Bogues Day" in her honor.

 Bogues's grandson, Samartine, is a youth basketball player who received media attention for his play while still in elementary school and received his first college basketball scholarship offer in 2020 while still a high school freshman.